 or arbitration in his or her name, a power of attorney

 will be necessary.

-Our Chinese lawyers can represent you and for this purpose you may entrust one of our lawyers in China with a power of attorney.
+Our Chinese lawyers can represent you and for this purpose, you may entrust one of our Chinese lawyers with a power of attorney.

 A power of attorney

 may be defined according to the purpose it serves or according to its duration.
 A power of attorney in China